What is Access to Higher Education?

 - Social Science courses

-You can see for yourself that the course a wide range of topics, so it's difficulty will depend on you.
+You can see for yourself that the course a wide range of topics, so choose an area you’re interested in and plays to your strengths.

 Where can I do an Access to Higher Education Diploma?